Long-Term Services and Supports Distinction for Health Plans

 - Support contracting needs.
 Standards align with the needs of states.
 NCQA-Accredited organizations demonstrate that they’re ready to be trusted partners in coordinating LTSS services.

 - NCQA-Accredited MCOs that offer comprehensive medical benefits and manage LTSS.

 LTSS-only health plans that don’t provide medical/behavioral health benefits are not eligible for this distinction but can earn Accreditation of Case Management for LTSS.

 Become a trusted organization for coordinating long-term services and supports.
-Contact an NCQA representative to learn more about the program, or purchase the 2017 HP Standards and Guidelines or 2017 MBHO Standards and Guidelines.
+Contact an NCQA representative to learn more about the program, or purchase the 2017 Health Plan Standards and Guidelines or 2017 MBHO Standards and Guidelines.